On This Day in History: December 11

 Worldwide Events On This Day

-- A bomb detonated in the New York City Subway, in the Times Square-42nd Street/Port Authority Bus Terminal in New York City.
-It is known as the 2017 New York City attempted bombing.
+- New York City attempted bombing: A pipe bomb partially detonates in the New York City Subway, in the Times Square-42nd Street/Port Authority Bus Terminal.
+Four people are injured, including the perpetrator.

 - At least 125 people are killed and up to 200 injured in bombings in the Alawite village of Aqrab, Syria.